EhudVardi/DIY.8x8LedMatrixWithESP32/README.md

 # Build & Flash firmware
 1. Open the ".ino" code file in the IDE
 2. Disconnect the external power to the ESP32 board
+3. connect the ESP32 board to your host PC via USB and select the COM port
+- Open windows Device manager and look under "ports" what is the port of the board.
+- Go to Tools > Port > and select that port.
-3. connect the ESP32 board to your host PC via USB - The IDE should tell you that the board is connected at the bottom right corner of the app
+- The IDE should tell you that the board is connected at the bottom right corner of the app
 4. Hit the "Upload" button at the top left. the IDE will compile the program and if successful, it will attempt to upload the binaries to the ESP32 board. upon success it will show "100%" message at the log window.
 5. (optional) To prevent the host PC to power the boards, disconnect the USB cable and re-connect the external 5V power source to the ESP32 board.